 A corporation is owned by one or more stockholders and managed by a board of directors (which may consist of only one person) elected by the stockholders.

 Corporations typically need to register with the federal Securities and Exchange Commission in order to issue shares of stock, but smaller corporations with only a handful of shareholders can apply for an exemption from having to file.
-If the corporation plans to sell additional shares, though, it will have to register.
+A corporation that plans to sell additional shares, though, has to register.

 Forming a corporation generally is the best option if there are multiple owners all bringing significant investments to the business.
 And in order to raise additional capital by selling shares of stock, forming a corporation is required.